 |WindowDeactivate||Any workbook window is deactivated.|

-Caution: In the following paragraphs, I shall present some important Workbook-related events that you will use time to time.
+Caution: In the following paragraphs, I shall present some important Workbook-related events that you will use from time to time.

 Workbook_Open, Workbook_SheetActivate, Workbook_NewSheet, and Workbook_BeforeSave procedures have been included in the ThisWorkbook code module.